import matplotlib.pyplot as plt

 n_simulations

-predictions for the sampled parameters using the simulatorrefit the emulator using the simulated data
+predictions for the sampled parameters using the simulatorrefit the emulator using the newly simulated data (unless

 The HistoryMatchingWorkflow